sequentialread/pow-bot-deterrent/README.md

 | Framework Laptop AMD 7640U | 16384 | not tested | not tested | ~ 57h/s |
 | Motorolla One 5G Ace | 16384 | not tested | not tested | ~ 35h/s |

 I had some trouble getting the WASM module loaded properly inside the WebWorkers.
-In my production environment, the web application server and the Bot Deterrent server are running on separate subdomains, so I was getting cross-origin security violation issues.

-I ended up embedding the WASM binary inside the WebWorker javascript `proofOfWorker.js` using a boutique binary encoding called [base32768](https://github.com/qntm/base32768).
-I set up a custom build process for this in the `wasm_build` folder.
-It even includes the scripts necessary to clone the github.com/MyEtherWallet/scrypt-wasm repo and install the Rust compiler!
-You are welcome!
-However, this script does assume that you are running on a Linux computer.
-I have not tested it outside of Linux.
+In my production environment, the web application server was using a Content-Security-Policy, which was denying the WebAssembly.
+Unfortunately there is no way in 2025 for a CSP to allow a specific sha256 hash for a WASM blob, so we still have to set `'wasm-unsafe-eval'` in there 🤮

 # What is Proof of Work?
 Extended Concrete Example